@saulgoodgiftco

 What’s your favourite local neighbourhood, and why?

 I love the area that I live in (midtown) as it's the best of both worlds.
-It's a quieter area, but I am only a 10-minute subway ride to downtown.
+It's a quieter area, but I am only a 10-minute subway ride into downtown.
 I have amazing restaurants, coffee shops and food stores all around me.

 Where do you like to travel the most, and why?